If you’ve read my blog for a bit, you know I love birds.

 One more bit of food for thought: The name Merlin has a controversial origin history itself… possibly derived from French merle, which means blackbird.

-Ms. Chiubooka (Cindy), for recently wondering what my take on crows would be.
+with thanks to two fellow Slicers in the Two Writing Teachers community: Kim Johnson, for pointing me to the Great Backyard Bird Count, and Ms. Chiubooka (Cindy), for recently wondering what my take on crows would be.

 We’re all in the daily Slice of Life Story Challenge together.

-with thanks to Barb Edler for the Open Write inspiration on Ethical ELA.
+–with thanks to Barb Edler for the Open Write inspiration on Ethical ELA.
 Barb invited poets to speak directly to a subject, perhaps a person from the past or present, a beloved or loathed object, or even a dream, frustration, or desire.

 Refuge